top of page

 The scale doesn't tell the whole story

-Identifying water weight fluctuations
+Identifying water-weight fluctuations

-Water weight can fluctuate much more drastically and rapidly.
-It’s not unusual to see changes of 0.5–3 kg within a single week, depending on factors like carbohydrate intake, salt, hydration levels, stress, and even sleep.
-If your weight shifts suddenly over a day or two, chances are it’s mostly water.
+Water weight can fluctuate drastically and rapidly.
+It’s not unusual to see changes of 0.5 to 3 kg within a single week.
+This depends on factors such as carbohydrate intake, sodium levels, hydration, stress, and sleep patterns.
+If your weight shifts suddenly over a day or two, it’s likely due to water retention more than any changes in fat or muscle.

 Signs of muscle gain